 Thoracic Surgery Curriculum: Design of the Two Year Program

-We offer two RRC-approved tracks in Thoracic Surgery – the cardiothoracic (CT) track and the general thoracic surgical (GTS) track.
+In addition to the Intergrated- 6 track, we offer two RRC-approved tracks in Thoracic Surgery – the cardiothoracic (CT) track and the general thoracic surgical (GTS) track.
 These tracks have different match numbers.
-The CT track has two (2) positions annually, while the GTS track has one (1) position annually.
-Thus, three (3) residents participate in the program in each of the two final years of training.
+The CT track has one or two positions annually, while the GTS track has one position annually.
+Thus, including the I-6 residents, three residents participate in the program in each of the two final years of training.

-Rotations for the residents are designed as noted in the cart below with exceptions made occasionally depending on discussions with the Program Director and the service needs of the program, and the educational needs of the individual resident.
-In general, the CT residents will spend 18 months on adult and pediatric cardiac surgery and 6 months on general thoracic surgery.
+Rotations for the residents are designed as noted in the chart below with exceptions made occasionally depending on discussions with the Program Director and the service needs of the program, as well as the educational needs of the individual resident.
+In general, the senior CT residents will spend 18 months on adult and pediatric cardiac surgery and 6 months on general thoracic surgery.
 The GTS track resident will spend 14 months on general thoracic surgery and 10 months on adult and pediatric cardiac surgery.

 Cardiothoracic Surgery Rotations